 - a.
 The competition will be open to all players who have been registered for their clubs in their qualifying Provincial Union competitions.
 Any club wishing to play a player in this competition must ensure they are confirmed as registered by their Provincial Union. - b.
 Any player currently banned by any of Cl's affiliated Provincial Unions (CL, MCU, NCU, NWCU, CCU), for an offence at Level 3 or above, will not be eligible to play in the ISC, NC or AIT20 for any club while the ban is in place, irrespective of the nature of the ban, i.e., period of time or number of matches.
 In cases of uncertainty or confusion as to the category of offence being punished, clubs should seek advice from their Provincial Union, who may in turn consult the Tournament Director whose decision on the matter shall be final and binding. - c.
-CI's Event Technical Committee reserves the right to disqualify any team(s) from this competition in the event of a breach of these player eligibility regulations.
+CI recognise the complexities of cross-border travel and the varying regulations beyond our control.
+All players and clubs must ensure they meet the necessary eligibility requirements for travel between ROI and UK.